Battle of Medina: Battle

 The Republicans fled in disorder.
 Toledo, and a few of his associates headed straight for Louisiana.
 Some of the combatants stopped in San Antonio just long enough to gather their families.
 The Spanish army continued to press, killing many of the fleeing soldiers.
-Most of the remainder were captured and, in a portent of the future Texas War of Independence, were summarily executed.
+Most of the remainder were captured and summarily executed in a reprisal for the previous executions of Manuel María de Salcedo, Simón de Herrera, and the prisoners of The Battle of Rosillo Creek.
 Fewer than 100 out of 1,400 soldiers on the Republican side survived, and the Royalists lost only 55 men.
 The remains of the Republican troops were left to rot and were not buried until 1822 when José Félix Trespalacios, the first governor of Coahuila y Tejas under the newly established United Mexican States, ordered a detachment of soldiers to gather their bones and bury them honorably under an oak tree that grew on the battlefield.

 Some of the Gutiérrez-Magee participants either were sons of American revolutionaries or had fought with Andrew Jackson in the War of 1812, and of the few who survived, some fought again during the second Texas Revolution (1835–36).
 José Antonio Navarro, a founding father of Texas, and José Francisco Ruiz, both future signers of the 1836 Texas Declaration of Independence, took part in the 1812-13 Magee, Gutiérrez and Toledo resistance movements and later served as leaders in the Texas Revolution.